RossKnapman/PersonalWebsiteSource/content/posts/Photography.md

 		<h4>Durham Castle</h4>
 		<i data-feather="map-pin"></i> Durham, England &nbsp <i data-feather="calendar"></i> December 2016 &nbsp <i data-feather="aperture"></i> ƒ/4.0 &nbsp <i data-feather="clock"></i> 1.3 &nbsp <img src=https://img.icons8.com/material-outlined/24/000000/focal-length.png/> 28.0 mm &nbsp <img src=https://img.icons8.com/material-outlined/24/000000/iso.png/> 200
 		<p>
 		I took this photo during an early-morning walk around Durham during my second year of university.
 I was standing on Framwellgate Bridge, which gives a good view of both Durham Castle and Durham Cathedral.
 The castle itself is part of the university, with some students living in it.
-I visited its college bar, the Undercroft Bar, many times during my studies.
+I visited its college bar, the Undercroft Bar, several times during my studies.
 It is in the actual undercroft of the castle, complete with stone walls and arches!
 		</p>
 	</figcaption>
 </figure>